 Royalty-free vs. free beats

 Before we get into choosing the right song for your video, you need to know where to look for it.
 There are several options available if you want free beats, but their quality is inconsistent.
-On the other hand, subscription-based royalty-free platforms offer far superior quality grooves and a license that allows you to use them in your video projects.
+On the other hand, subscription-based royalty-free music platforms offer far superior quality grooves and a license that allows you to use them in your video projects.

 Have a vision